44mira/neorg-notes/README.md

 # Notes
-These will be written in Neorg.
+These will be written in Obsidian Markdown.